tab58/pismoker-js/README.md

 # pismoker-js

-An adaptation of PiSmoker in Javascript.
+An adaptation of PiSmoker in Typescript.

+## Dependencies

+- Node 14.5.0 or later
+- Command Line Tools for Xcode 12 beta 2